clab/dynet/doc/source/python.rst

 On **Windows**, see :ref:`windows-python-install`.

+(Currently, since the pip installation will build from source, you need to install cython ahead: ``pip install cython``.)

 Once these packages are installed, the following will download, build and install DyNet.
 Note that compiling DyNet may take a long time, up to 10 minutes or more, but as